Mitchy1993/dndcloud/content/Misc/homebrew items/Story Items/Ring of Eternal Love.md

 **Bond of Hearts.** The wearer of the Ring of Eternal Love and the giver share a deep, mystical connection.
 They can sense each other’s emotions and general well-being regardless of distance.
 This bond cannot be severed by any means, magical or otherwise.

-**Shared Vitality.** When either the wearer or the giver is reduced to 0 hit points, they can draw on the other's strength to stabilize.
-The wearer can choose to drop to 1 hit point instead of falling unconscious.
-This ability can be used once per long rest.
+**Shared Vitality.** When either the wearer or the giver is reduced to 0 hit points, they can draw on the other's strength to stabilize themselves so long as the other is not unconcious.

 **Telepathic Communication.** The wearer and the giver can communicate telepathically over any distance, as long as they are on the same plane of existence.